aws-samples/mlops-pipeline-prestodb/blog_post.md

 <img style="float: left; margin: 0 10px 0 0;" src="images/">Amit Arora
-is an AI and ML Specialist Architect at Amazon Web Services, helping enterprise customers use cloud-based machine learning services to rapidly scale their innovations.
+is an AI and ML Specialist Architect at Amazon Web Services, helping enterprise customers use cloud-based ML services to rapidly scale their innovations.
 He is also an adjunct lecturer in the MS data science and analytics program at Georgetown University in Washington D.C.

 <br><br>